How do I contact a player/team?

 Help with marketing/promotions?

-If you have something to sell, co-promote, or offer to the teams, please contact them directly via snail-mail, phone, or fax.
+If you have something to sell, co-promote, or offer to the teams, please contact them directly via snail-mail or phone.
+(Fax numbers are not longer publicised.)
 I've been asked to play go-between for a large number of deals, often for large sums of money.
 I've turned all such deals down as I don't have the time or resources necessary to do the job right.
 I'm flattered, but I'm a computer programmer, not a businessman.
 All I can do is wish you the best in your endeavor.

 Keeping in mind that I'm not at all qualified to give business advice, I would like to emphasize that it would be best if you could communicate in the native language of the country, i.e. Japanese.
 There are abundant Japanese college students in most major populated areas throughout the world would would make great part-time or single-job workers.